 Community support is key to the students’ success.
 Garcia connects each student with champions on campus and through the national My Brother's Keeper initiative.

 Garcia is part of the LBJ and Reagan family of schools.
-As early college high schools, LBJ and Reagan offer students the opportunity to earn college credit and graduate with a diploma in one hand and an associate’s degree from Austin Community College in the other.
+As early college high schools, LBJ and Northeast offer students the opportunity to earn college credit and graduate with a diploma in one hand and an associate’s degree from Austin Community College in the other.

 This feeder pattern represents the path students take as they advance to high school.
 Each child's exact path is determined by his or her home address.
 To find out where your child will attend, click on the school finder below the feeder pattern.